 - Slow Cook on low for 10 hours or on high for 6 hours. * I use low, as I prefer the results of a really long, slow cook.

-- Remove pork from slow cooker and let cool slightly.
+- Remove pork from slow cooker with a slotted spoon and let cool slightly.
 Remove any fat or bone (you will also be removing a little when you shred the pork, but most of it just falls off during the cooking process.
 Then shred using two forks.
 If you have never shredded pork before, SEE VIDEO IN RECIPE NOTES FOR INSTRUCTIONS!

 - Skim any visible fat off the top , then drain sauce from slow cooker through a sieve and set aside.
 Discard the remnants.